pchlada/judo-near-me/usa/judo-clubs-san-jose.md

 <div class="club-description-container">
   <div class="club-description" itemprop="description">
-San Jose Buddhist Judo Club is a premier martial arts school located in 1050 N 5th St, San Jose, CA 95112.
+San Jose Buddhist Judo Club is a premier traditional judo dojo located in 1050 N 5th St, San Jose, CA 95112.
 With a rating of 5.0 stars based on 6 reviews, it is highly regarded in the local martial arts community.
-San Jose Buddhist Judo Club offers comprehensive judo programs focused on throwing techniques and belt ranking system for all skill levels, from beginners to advanced practitioners.
+San Jose Buddhist Judo Club offers comprehensive judo programs focused on Olympic sport training and training methodology for all skill levels, from beginners to advanced practitioners.
   </div>
 </div>